 Economic Social Criteria Investment Screens

-Updated by the Advisory Committee on Corporate Social Responsibility – May 6, 2008
+UPDATED by the Advisory Committee for Corporate Social Responsibility – May 24, 2007

-Approved by the ELCA Church Council – November 2008
+APPROVED by the ELCA Church Council – November 2007

 Social policy and studies: